yuxing26liu/Power-Outage-Predictor/index.md

 ## Step 6: Baseline Model
 We begin with a baseline regression model that uses only the two categorical predictors: `CAUSE.CATEGORY` and `CLIMATE.REGION`.
 We split the cleaned data (`df_clean`) into 80 % for training and 20 % for testing.
 A `ColumnTransformer` one‐hot encodes both categorical columns, and a `RandomForestRegressor` (with 100 trees) is fit on the encoded training data.
 After training, we predict on the held‐out test set and compute test‐set RMSE and R².
 This baseline establishes a performance floor: it shows how well we can predict outage duration using only cause and region information.
 Any additional features in later steps should improve upon these baseline metrics.
 The baseline model—which used only cause category and climate region—has an RMSE of 7 398 minutes (≈ 123 hours), meaning its outage‐duration predictions are off by about five days on average.
 This is due to only providing 2 categories.
 Its R² of 0.108 indicates it explains only 10.8 % of the variance in true outage durations.
-In other words, **cause and region alone capture very little of the signal, and most of the variability in outage length remains unexplained at this baseline level.** To improve this, we need more information/indicators to reac our target and what we will do in step 7.
+In other words, **cause and region alone capture very little of the signal, and most of the variability in outage length remains unexplained at this baseline level.** To improve this, we need more information/indicators to reach our target which is what we will do in step 7.

 ## Step 7: Final Model
-Building on the baseline, we now include six predictors—CAUSE.CATEGORY, CLIMATE.REGION, U.S._STATE, POPDEN_URBAN, a log‐transformed residential customers column (res_cust_log), and MONTH (encoded as cyclical month_sin/month_cos), along with day‐of‐week (dow) and weekend flag (is_weekend).
+Building on the baseline and our ideas to improve our model, we will now include six predictors: CAUSE.CATEGORY, CLIMATE.REGION, U.S._STATE, POPDEN_URBAN, a log‐transformed residential customers column (res_cust_log), and MONTH (encoded as cyclical month_sin/month_cos), along with day‐of‐week (dow) and weekend flag (is_weekend).
 We begin by dropping the top 10 % of longest outages to reduce extreme‐value influence.
 Again, we use an 80/20 train/test split.
 Our ColumnTransformer one‐hot encodes the three categorical features, standardizes the three numeric features (MONTH, POPDEN_URBAN, res_cust_log), and passes the four engineered features (month_sin, month_cos, dow, is_weekend) through unchanged.
 Instead of a Random Forest, we fit a HistGradientBoostingRegressor within a Pipeline and perform a grid search over max_iter (200, 400, 600), max_leaf_nodes (15, 31, 63), and learning_rate (0.1, 0.05, 0.01) using 5‐fold cross‐validation on the training set, optimizing for RMSE.
+With that we get this:

+>>Filtered‐Data Model Test RMSE = 1329.56 minutes
+>>Filtered‐Data Model Test R²  = 0.4004

-Finally, we evaluate the best HGB model on the test set, reporting RMSE and R².
-Improvement over the baseline indicates that adding state‐level, population-density, customer-count, and temporal features—and using a boosted tree with hyperparameter tuning—provides substantial additional predictive power.
+Here, we can see improvement over the baseline, indicating that adding state‐level, population-density, customer-count, and temporal features—and using a boosted tree with hyperparameter tuning—provides substantial additional predictive power.

-Dropped outages > 6877 minutes; new size: (1328, 60)
-Fitting 5 folds for each of 27 candidates, totalling 135 fits Best hyperparameters: {'hgb__learning_rate': 0.01, 'hgb__max_iter': 200, 'hgb__max_leaf_nodes': 63}
-Filtered‐Data Model Test RMSE = 1329.56 minutes
-Filtered‐Data Model Test R²  = 0.4004
-/Users/rociosaez/miniforge3/envs/dsc80/lib/python3.12/site-packages/sklearn/metrics/_regression.py:492: FutureWarning:

-'squared' is deprecated in version 1.4 and will be removed in 1.6.
-To calculate the root mean squared error, use the function'root_mean_squared_error'.

 ### Final Model Results: Actual vs. Predicted Outage Duration